naturae-syria/Accounting/README.md

 and its dependencies in containers.

 1. **Configure environment variables** – copy `.env.example` to `.env` and edit the values for your setup.
-   If port `5432` is already in use on your host, set `DB_PORT_HOST` to a free port number before starting the containers.
+The `run-docker.sh` script automatically selects a free host port for PostgreSQL if the configured `DB_PORT_HOST` is in use, so you usually don't need to change it manually.
 2. **Build the images**:

    ```bash